S-M-V/s-m-v.github.io/_pages/publications.md

 **At the end of this page, you can find the [full list of publications](#full-list-of-publications).**

 <p>
-  You can check as well in&nbsp;
+  You can check them as well in&nbsp;
   <span style="display: inline-flex; gap: 10px; align-items: center;">
     {% if site.social.googlescholar %}
       <a href="{{ site.social.googlescholar }}" target="_blank" rel="noopener noreferrer" aria-label="Google Scholar" title="Google Scholar" style="display: inline-block;">